dylanagreen/chrysaora/README.md

 ```

 This is because Chrysaora will crash the default GC when on Nim >= 1.4.6.
+Why?
+I don't actually know.
+In all honesty, Chrysaora pushes Nim pretty hard,
+both in and of itself but also through Arraymancer, which also tends to push
+Nim to its limits.

 ## Training
 In order to train Chrysaora, you must build a version that can support training.
-Currently all versions of Chrysaora build with training built in, however, if you try and build it with the default GC you will segfault the GC.
+Currently all versions of Chrysaora build with training built in.
+However, if you try and build it with the default GC you will segfault the GC.
 Sorry.
 See the **Building** section for details on how to work around this.

 Chrysaora learns by playing chess games against an opponent.
 It is possible to self train Chrysaora by pitting two engine instances against each other, but the weight updates of one engine will overwrite the other.
 I would recommend providing a file of openings to start from, as Chrysaora will play subsequent games very similarly if she is allowed to pick the opening moves every time.